wavemakercards/WaveMaker-V2-2017-ChromeOS-Web/README.md

 *You will need Google Chrome for these instructions, but opera, chromium and other blink based browsers should be similar.*

+- Download the ZIP file and unzip the contents somewhere on your computer

+- Make sure you have google chrome installed

-- Enable Developer mode by going to  : [chrome://extensions/](chrome://extensions/)
+- open google chrome and go to : chrome://extensions

-- Top right hand corner flick the "Developer Mode" toggle switch
+- Enable Developer mode by going to the top right hand corner ond turning on  the "Developer Mode" toggle switch

-- A button should appear with "Load Unpacked Extension"
+- A toolbar  should appear with "Load Unpacked Extension" button

-- Press this and point it at the folder with Wavemaker in
+- Press this and point the filesystem it at the folder with Wavemaker in

-- Then visit [chrome://apps/](chrome://apps/) and you should see the icon there.
+- Then visit chrome://apps and you should see the icon there.

 Enjoy.